 - Network with recent NEH Next Gen grant recipients and others in order to think broadly about the state of professionalization across the University of California system.

-HumWork Santa Barbara will take place on November 6-7 and include the following events:
+HumWork Santa Barbara took place on November 6-7 and include the following events:

 - Sunday, November 6: Networking How-to and Structured Networking Dinner, Canary Hotel

 - Monday, November 7: Daylong Partner Summit, La Casa de Maria

 - Kelly Anne Brown, Assistant Director, UCHRI; Project Director, Humanists@Work

 This panel of humanities PhDs will share their stories as humanists at work in the world.
 Traditionally, participants in this session have been recent UC humanities PhDs; however, because HumWork Santa Barbara centers on national conversations surrounding professionalization, this session comprises individuals who grapple with these topics both personally (in their own career search outside of the professoriate) and professionally (in positions that directly address career training).

 - Rachel Bernard, Program Officer, ACLS (PhD, History, UCB)

 - Nilofar Gardezi, ACLS Public Fellow/Program Impact Analyst, BAVC (PhD, English, UCB)